K-dash/pyrope/docs/operations.md

 - `map_py(func: Callable[[T], U])`
   - Input: object
   - Output: object
   - Behavior: calls the Python function with the current value.
-Exceptions are converted to `RopeError` with code `py_exception` and traceback stored in `metadata["py_traceback"]`.
+Exceptions are converted to `RopustError` with code `py_exception` and traceback stored in `metadata["py_traceback"]`.